peer-open-source/xara-docs/source/user/manual/model/quadrature/frame/Legendre.rst

+.. _Legendre-BeamIntegration:

 Legendre
 ^^^^^^^^

-Gauss-Legendre quadrature is more accurate than Gauss-Lobatto; however, it is not common in force-based elements because there are no integration points at the element ends.
-The command places ``N`` Gauss-Legendre integration points along the element.
-The location and weight of each integration point are tabulated in references on numerical analysis.
-The force deformation response at each integration point is defined by the section.
-The order of accuracy for Gauss-Legendre integration is 2N-1.
+Gauss-Legendre quadrature is more accurate than :ref:`Gauss-Lobatto <Lobatto-BeamIntegration>`; however, it is not common in force-based elements because there are no integration points at the element ends.
+The formulation places ``N`` integration points along the element.
+The order of accuracy for Gauss-Legendre integration is :math:`2N-1`.

 .. tabs::

    .. tab:: Python

       .. py:method:: Model.beamIntegration("Legendre", tag, section, N)
+         :no-index:

          :param |string| name: The integration type.
          :param |integer| tag: Unique object tag.